UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

 - [Get inside the Bianca environment](#get-inside-the-bianca-environment) show how to get inside the Bianca environments:
     - [Login to the Bianca remote desktop environment](#login-to-the-bianca-remote-desktop-environment)
     - [Login to the Bianca console environment](#login-to-the-Bianca-console-environment)

-After logging in, one can visit [the Bianca portal](../cluster_guides/bianca_portal.md) to learn how to use Bianca

 ## Prerequisites for using Bianca